-In the age of sustainability practices becoming more of the norm, there are a few ways in which your company can both abide by new regulatory standards concerning sustainable changes to your chemicals used and have a positive impact on your total quality management standards.
+In the age of sustainability practices becoming more of the norm, there are a few ways in which your company can both abide by new regulatory standards concerning sustainable changes to the chemicals used and have a positive impact on your total quality management standards.

 For the manufacturing industry, keeping customer satisfaction high and stakeholders impressed often goes hand-in-hand with using renewable and more cost-effective materials; plus, it keeps your costs down.
 There is an opportunity right now to jump on the bandwagon (and meet critical compliance standards) when it comes to TQM.
 TQM first began in the late 1970s; this was at the same time as sustainability practices – or a lack thereof – were also coming to light.
 With electrical vehicles and other processes back in the limelight, leaders in the manufacturing sector must follow suit or be left in the dust.

 The goal is that your company will stay truthful to the following question: How do I utilize the resource I’ve already extracted from the environment while working within the margin?
 Easy.
 You choose to follow tried and true total quality management practices alongside an expectation to be sustainable with the materials you do use.
 You’ll work to stay true to the internal standards you set for operational efficiencies, like hitting a certain number for your water contact angle measurements or staying in spec for the entire production process.